 Your headings will be:-

 Here is cash book format sample (click to enlarge).
-Our measurements are listed below.
+My measurements are listed here too.

 The Details column is 9cm wide.